citation-file-format/citation-file-format/schema-guide.md

 Valid Citation File Format files

-1. must be named `CITATION.cff` (note the capitalization)
+1. must be named `CITATION.cff` (note the capitalization);
-1. are valid YAML 1.2
+1. are valid YAML 1.2;
-1. are valid according to the Citation File Format schema version 1.2.0 outlined in [schema.json](schema.json)
+1. are valid according to the Citation File Format schema version 1.2.0 outlined in [schema.json](schema.json).

 ### Minimal example